MarkReddy87/project-1---mindfullness/README.md

     <li><b>Another form page</b> - I would like to add a second form page which would concentrate on gathering suggestions from users for possible content on the site.</li>
     <li><b>Forum</b> - I would like to a forum / chatroom facility where different users could swap ideas and discuss ways to self improve.</li>
     <li><b>Newsletter</b> - I would like to add weekly / monthly newsletter facility where all users who have provided details will receive information about upcoming udates to the site and further information on the topic of mindfulness.</li>
+    <li><b>Screenshots</b> - I'm sure you can see there is a lack of project screenshots in this README.md file.
+I was unable to get them to work and this proved to be very frustrating.
+I am aware these are an essential part of any project and will ensure that they are included in all further work I do.</li>
 </ul>

 # 5. Typography and Color Scheme